NwCoder21/Linux-Sandbox/Bash/checking_For_Files.md

 ---

-The following table is a lost of conditions and their meaning
+The following table is a list of conditions and their meaning

 | **Condition**|  **Meaning**|
 | :-----------: | :-----------  |